Living In Temporary Housing

 we receive cancellations and space becomes available.
 Students will be assigned

-to permanent spaces by their date of housing application.
+to permanent spaces in order of their date of housing application.
 Those who applied or paid their

-housing rent confirmation in June may be in temporary housing for much of the
+housing rent confirmation after mid-June may be in temporary housing for the first half of the

 fall semester based on how soon space becomes available.
 The